 The Program establishes the foundation for a refined and critical appreciation of beauty.
-Among the subjects it offers are:
+Among the subjects it offers are the following:

-- Fine Arts (ART 101) trains students to deepen personal readings and experience of the visual arts, primarily painting, sculpture, photography, digital and installation art as objects of beauty, and provides the skills to perceive and respond to them critically through the analysis of their material and aesthetic qualities as visual art form.
+Fine Arts (ART 101) trains students to deepen personal readings and experience of the visual arts—primarily painting, sculpture, photography, and digital and installation art—as objects of beauty, and provides the skills to perceive and respond to them critically through the analysis of their material and aesthetic qualities as visual art form.
 Selected representations and actual pieces from different artistic traditions and everyday objects will be used as take-off points to facilitate discussions and other activities in class.

-- Music (ART102B) aims to refine the student’s aesthetic sensitivity to music for the purpose of developing his musical experience through systematic listening.
-The course introduces the student to the medium of music as a form of artistic expression.
+Music (ART102B) aims to refine the students’ aesthetic sensitivity to music for the purpose of developing his musical experience through systematic listening.
+The course introduces the students to the medium of music as a form of artistic expression.
 It enables informed value judgments on the quality of music through an understanding of its elements.

-- Theater (ART 102D) introduces the student to the elements of theater arts as found in Western, Eastern and Philippine theater traditions.
+Theater (ART 102D) introduces the students to the elements of theater arts as found in Western, Eastern, and Philippine theater traditions.
 The aim of the course is to understand theater as a form of aesthetic expression using history as a framework.
-It exposes the students to theater productions, theater reviews and practical training in class.
+It exposes the students to theater productions, theater reviews, and practical training in class.